PK

 where:

-is the input value of the RAW
+input is the input value of the RAW data type to convert to data type VARCHAR2.

-returns the position of the first byte that does not match.
+UTL_RAW.COMPARE compares one raw value to another raw value.
+If they are identical, then UTL_RAW.COMPARE returns 0.
+If they are not identical, then COMPARE returns the position of the first byte that does not match.
 If the input values have different lengths, then the shorter input value is padded on the right by a value that you specify.

 Syntax